-By now, you've probably noticed what happens to all your previous calculations after you've finished with them: Whenever you start your next problem, those previous results simply bump upwards and "float around" up there.
+By now, you've probably wondered what happens to all your previous calculations after you've finished with them: Whenever you start your next problem, those previous results simply bump out of the way.

-What's going on here, anyway?
+What's really going on here, anyway?